|

 I work the more successful the people around me and I will be.
 I use

 these principles to guide my decision making and behaviors everyday.
+I would like to thank Rowena Kehr for

 her support joining this great institution and at introducing me to some